What is the Community Apiary?

-Cranberry’s Pollinator Garden is designed to be a community resource for education about pollination and beekeeping.
-A part of Cranberry Highlands’ Audubon Sanctuary certification program, the Garden provides a bee-friendly habitat adjacent to the municipal golf course for honey beehive placement and instruction.
-The Pollinator Garden is a joint project of Cranberry Township – which owns the facility – together with Cranberry Highlands and Burgh Bees.
+Cranberry Highlands’ Community Apiary is designed to be a community resource for education about pollination and beekeeping.
+A part of the golf course’s Audubon Sanctuary certification program, the pollinator garden provides a bee-friendly habitat adjacent to the municipal golf course for honey beehive placement and instruction.
+Honey bees are essential to our global ecosystem as they work hard to pollinate farm crops and other plants that bring us a third of the foods we eat.
+The Community Apiary is a joint project of Cranberry Township – which owns the facility – together with Cranberry Highlands, the Cranberry Township Community Chest, and Burgh Bees.
 We welcome your interest and involvement.

 Community Beekeeping is welcome!

 If you are currently a beekeeper and looking for a place to house your hives Cranberry Highlands Community Apiary is accepting applications.
 Please complete the Waiver of Liability and Lease and ByLaws forms and submit to: Mason.Miller@cranberrytownship.org; or mail to Mason Miller, Cranberry Township Public Works, 20729 Rt.
 19, Cranberry Township, PA 16066.
 If you are interested in beekeeping, we encourage you to contact us to find out how you can become involved.

 Importance of Pollinators